Barcelona skyline

 • Barceloneta beach morning (arrive early for sunbeds)

-• Water sports: paddleboard or kayak hire
+• Water sports: paddleboard or small-boat hire

 • Seafood lunch at La Mar Salada